Microflash/fenceparser/README.md

 ### Syntax

-- For key-value pairs,
-  - key and value must be separated by `=`, and
-  - value must be within single-quotes `'`, double-quotes `"` or backticks `\``
+- For key-value pairs, the key and value must be separated by `=`, and the must be wrapped within single-quotes `'`, double-quotes `"` or backticks `\``.
-- A special `highlight` object can be initialized by
-  - wrapping the comma-separated numbers and ranges in curly braces
+- To initialize the `highlight` object, provide comma separated numbers or ranges wrapped within the curly braces.
-  - ranges must be separated by a hyphen `-` or double-dots `..`
+- A range must be separated by a hyphen `-` or double-dots `..`.
+- Multiple ranges will be merge together in a single array.

 Check the [fixtures](./test/fixtures.js) for examples on the syntax.